Club Adventures Logo

 - Day pack, WATER BOTTLE

-Please bring your own water bottle to refill along the way.
+Please bring your own water bottle to refill.
 Although it can be difficult to avoid bottled water when travelling, please use the water dispensers which are provided on some of our vehicles and at some of our accommodation.
-Your group leader or local representative will advise whether tap water is safe to drink in your destination, and if it is, you can simply refill it with tap water.
 When unable to avoid bottled water, it is better to buy the largest available and distribute it into your smaller bottle for the day.
-If you are walking or trekking as part of your trip you will need to carry at least 2L of water with you., LUGGAGE LIMIT
+Some travellers like to bring a bottle with its own filtration system or water purification tablets.
+If you are walking or trekking as part of your trip, you will need to carry at least 2 litres of water with you., LUGGAGE LIMIT

 The weight limit for luggage is a maximum of 20kg per person.
 Due to limited storage space on transport travellers can bring one piece of main luggage only.
 Backpacks or duffel bags are an ideal choice.
 It cannot be guaranteed that excess luggage can be transported, and fees may apply.